darsh175223/quantumFinance/README.md

 ## Features

-1. **Trading Simulations**: Users can engage in realistic stock trading with fake money, enabling them to learn and practice trading.
+1. **Trading Simulations**: Users can engage in realistic stock trading with simulated money, enabling them to learn and practice trading.

-2. **Sentiment Analysis for Stock Prediction**: Utilizing machine learning to analyze market sentiment and predict stock trends.
+2. **Sentiment Analysis for Stock Prediction**: NumPy-driven time series forecasting model for stock price prediction (25% MAE) by fine-tuning a BERT-based transformer architecture, achieving 80% accuracy in market sentiment classification.

-4. **Options Trading Strategy Builder**: Allows users to research and build strategies for trading options.
-Automatically excecutes beginner to advanced level option trading strategies
+3. **Options Trading Strategy Builder**: an options trading strategy builder using Go to optimize the construction and execution of multi-leg strategies (e.g., spreads, combinations, synthetics) and leverage real-time market data processing to calculate projected profits of option strategies, resulting in 35% increase in simulated trading throughput and 40% reduction in operational latency

-6. **Expense Tracker**: Allows users to record and monitor spending habits and store them in a database
+4. **Expense Tracker**: Allows users to record and monitor spending habits and store them in a database

-8. **Wealth Management Assistant**: Provides a tutorial to assist users on how to manage their finances
+5. **Wealth Management Assistant**: Provides a tutorial to assist users on how to manage their finances on various financial topics such as budgeting, mortages, investment options, etc

-9. **Options Pricing**: Users can calculate the prices of options using different models as well as visualuze the changes to prices by manipulating certain varaibles:
+6. **Options Pricing**: Users can calculate the prices of options using the Black-Scholes model as well as visualize the changes to prices by manipulating certain variables.
-   - Black-Scholes model

-10. **Autonomous Threat Detection**: Configures and sets up threat detection by ingesting logs into Wuzah and using SOAR (Shuffle) for automated responses.
+7. **Autonomous Threat Detection**: comprehensive threat detection and response framework using C++ to collect real-time threat intelligence, identify malicious actors, and trigger an automated incident response via Discord within 10 seconds of threat identification.

 ## Technologies